Tinribs507/Find-a-Book/README.md

 * Retrofit: For making API calls to the Google Books API.
 * Moshi: For JSON parsing.
 * ViewModel & LiveData: For managing UI-related data and lifecycle-conscious data updates.
-* Unit Testing: For ensuring code correctness and reliability through tests using Junit
+* Unit Testing & Mockito: For ensuring code correctness and reliability through tests using Junit

 ## Future Enhancements: